-Our lectures are held in the Princess Pavilion which provides an excellent environment for presenting illustrated lectures.
-Coffee is available from 9.45 a.m. for the lecture at 10.30 a.m.
+The Princess Pavilion provides an excellent environment for presenting illustrated lectures.
+Coffee is available from 10.00 a.m. for the lecture at 10.30 a.m.
 Lecture facilities include tiered seating, raised projection screen, and loop induction system for those with hearing difficulties.

 Tea and coffees are available before the lecture and the fully licensed bar is open for refreshments afterwards.
 Members often stay and take lunch, an opportunity to carry on discussion of the topics covered or just catch up with friends.